l3-hpc/visit-scripts/MacStartup.md

 pwd
 ```

 The following commands are meant to be pasted in the VisIt CLI.
-To get that, open VisIt and launch the command line interface by doing the following:
+To open the VisIt CLI, open VisIt and launch the command line interface by doing the following:
 - In the top VisIt nav bar, click Controls:Launch CLI

 A terminal (CLI command line) will pop up, looking something like (yours will probably be black):